luiscabanzon/DataProd_1/Data Products - Peer Assestment.md

 The purpose of this "experiment" is to highlight how much money we can spend (or save) because of our vices.
 In this case I have made more emphasis on tobacco, although this can be used with other things (beers, partying, unnecesary expenses...).

 Bear in mind that sometimes vices not only take away our money... but also our health.
 According to a paper from the Univerity of California, Berkeley (April 2000) each cigarette decrease our life expectancy 11 minutes.
-It is up to you.
+It is up to you, my data scientist fellow ;).

 How to use this calculator